 Often, putting the customer on hold for a long time or transferring the call to another section may bring out a solution to the customer's query.

 But it will eventually lead to a considerable wait time, including the time consumed by the first agent.
-Consequently, the AHT will increase.
+Thus, increasing the AHT.

 Agents lacking adequate training are most likely unsure of the essential information, thus taking longer to resolve customer queries.